Lauri-Lehtonen/INR-deblurring/README.md

 3. Configuration file: ./configs/config.yaml

-    Change the root directories (VirtualCMB and RealCMB) to the paths where the datasets have been downloaded.
+    Change the root directories (VirtualCMB and RealCMB) to the paths where the datasets are.
-    Adjust results directory to your own preference.

 4. Info files